luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

    - etc

 	The point is, during this mutation, you need full exclusive lock over the `state`.
-	Ok, then why do i have
+	Ok, then why do i have both mutex and rw-lock
 	```rust
     pub(crate) state: Arc<RwLock<Arc<LsmStorageState>>>,
     pub(crate) state_lock: Mutex<()>,
 	```
 	???

+	This is the first pattern: Indenpendently swapping the state.
+Why being independent here is important (note: I'm not sure if "independent" here is correct choice of word, but let's #revisit-later) ?
+It is because you can guarantee (i wish this could be compile time guarantee, but anyway) that the operation here is serialized.

 I have yet to understand the concept of getting the inner value of `&Arc<T>`